willhan123/Docs/practice/bigdatapractice-en.md

 2. Use physical backup to backup your data.
 3. If old data need to be deleted periodically, It's suggested to use partitioned tables in storage instance.
 4. When dropping a partition, you can use the hard link trick to avoid influence on I/O performance.
-5. For non-SSD disks, queries that generate scatted IO should be avoided if possible, such as (#二级索引反查) or write to a heap table.
+5. For non-SSD disks, queries that generate scatted IO should be avoided if possible, such as additional PK lookup caused by non-covering secondary index or write to a heap table.